crowdsecurity/crowdsec-splunk-app/README.md

     - It denotes the field name where the IP address is stored in the index.

 - `profile`:
-    Optional preset that selects a predefined set of CrowdSec output fields.
+    Optional preset that selects a predefined set of CrowdSec output fields (it is possible to specify mutliple profiles).

 ## Results
 On the event of clicking the `Search` button, users will be able to view a brief overview of various fields associated with the input IP address.